The broken gold chain sitting in your bathroom drawer. The bent ring from a marriage that ended years ago.

 Why gold is still worth selling right now

-What that means practically: if you have broken gold sitting around that you're not using, waiting for $5,477 again is a bet.
+What that means practically: if you have broken gold sitting around that you're not using, waiting for the old record high again is a bet.
 The metal you have today is worth real money today.
 That's not nothing.

 Bring it all in

-Cash 4 Gold Trading Post has six locations across central New Jersey.
+Cash 4 Gold Trading Post has eight locations across central New Jersey.
 No appointment needed.

 - East Brunswick: 111 Main St Suite 9 | (732) 898-6565